Wall-Brew-Co/open-source/README.md

 More commonly, our philosophies manifest as preferences.
 We state them here to be explicit and to help ourselves stay as consistent as possible.
-Preferences are explicitly weaker than requirements, and may be bypasses in some circumstances.
+Preferences are explicitly weaker than requirements, and may be bypassed in some circumstances.
 Maintainers will endeavor to point out our preferences, but they are not strict requirements of contributors.

 ### Template Community Documents